KILT (AM)

 KILT transmits with 5000 watts.
 It uses a directional antenna at all times.
 The transmitter is on West Road at Ella Boulevard in North Houston.
 Programming is also heard on co-owned KILT-FM's HD2 sub-channel.

 Programming

 On weekdays, KILT has local hosts from morning drive time through the evening, with CBS Sports Radio syndicated national programming heard late nights and weekends.
 KILT is the flagship station of the NFL's Houston Texans and the MLS' Houston Dynamo.
 It has aired every Texans game since the team's inception into the league in 2002.

+Sean Pendergast and Seth Payne host mornings 6-10a.
+In the Loop with John Lopez and Reginald Adetula airs 10a-2p.
+The Drive with Clint Stoerner and Ron Hughley runs from 2-6p.
+Area 45 with Shaun Bijani and Patrick Creighton airs from 7-11p.

 History

 KLEE

 610 AM signed on the air on January 31, 1948.
 It was owned by W. Albert Lee.
 The station chose the call sign KLEE to reflect the owner's name.
 The studios were in the Milby Hotel, which Lee owned.

 The following year, Lee added a television station, KLEE-TV.
 It was Houston's first television station and the second one in Texas.
 Lee sold KLEE-TV to the Hobby Family in 1950, owners of the Houston Post daily newspaper, but he kept his radio station since the Post already owned KPRC (950 AM).
 (KLEE-TV is now KPRC-TV.)